Rash - child under 2 years

 The provider may prescribe a cream for diaper rash caused by yeast.
 If the rash is severe and not caused by yeast, a corticosteroid cream may be recommended.

-For eczema, the provider may prescribe ointments or cortisone drugs to decrease inflammation.
+For eczema, the provider may prescribe ointments or corticosteroid drugs to decrease inflammation.

 DiBiagio JR, Lloyd CM.
 Dermatology.
 In: Kleinman K, Mcdaniel L, Molloy M, eds.
 The Harriet Lane Handbook.
 22nd ed.
 Philadelphia, PA: Elsevier; 2021:chap 8.

 Gehris RP.
 Dermatology.
 In: Zitelli BJ, McIntire SC, Nowalk AJ, eds.
 Zitelli and Davis' Atlas of Pediatric Physical Diagnosis.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 8.